SkooveLearn PianoDownload on the App Store

 quarter notes and half notes

-Just like the example before, play the first two quarter notes and count 1 – 2.
-Then, count the half note on beats 3 – 4.
-How many beats is a half note?
-Start again on G, but once you feel more comfortable, move on to different notes.
+Just like the example before, play the first two quarter notes counting 1 on the first and 2 on the second.
+Then, count the half note over beats 3 and 4.
+Keep looping this with a steady pulse of 1, 2, 3, 4 and once you feel more comfortable, move on to different notes.

 Put these musical notes into practice!